Careers

 2024 award winners

-Suzanna Hall, Arts University Bournemouth
+Suzanna Hall, Arts University Bournemouth.
+Read the report.

 2023 award winner

 Jessa Mockridge, Goldsmiths, University of London.
-Report forthcoming.

 2022 award winners

 Lydia Julien, Ravensbourne College.
-Report forthcoming.

 Travel & Study Fund winners (succeeded by Research Awards)